playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

 ## Database Configuration

-To have the Play Slick module handling the lifecycle of Slick databases, it is important that you never create database's instances explicitly in your code.
+To have the Play Slick module handling the lifecycle of Slick databases, it is important that you never create database instances explicitly in your code.
 Rather, you should provide a valid Slick driver and database configuration in your **application.conf** (by convention the default Slick database must be called `default`):

 ```conf
 # Default database configuration